 IRU has recently recommended in a comprehensive review to continue driverless truck pilot projects to test vehicles, network technology and communications protocols while establishing international standards for driverless vehicles and a temporary transition advisory board for the trucking industry.5 Autonomous trucks are likely to continue to be a distant concept without these recommendations followed through.

 At a time when there is a fear of threats that automation poses to jobs, autonomous trucks will affect an enormous number of blue-collar workers.
-We’re talking about several millions drivers jobs in the European Union.
-There is a lot at stake when drivers account for a third of the per-kilometer cost of operating a truck.
-Is our society ready for the changes brought by automation and robotics?
+We’re talking about several million drivers jobs in the European Union.
+There is a lot at stake when drivers account for a third of the per-kilometre cost of operating a truck.
+Is our society ready for the changes brought about by automation and robotics?

-Furthermore, with current insurance premiums linked to risk profile of specific drivers behavior in multiple EU countries, it’s hard to believe that a human being will disappear from the equation completely.
+Furthermore, with current insurance premiums linked to the risk profile of specific drivers behaviour in multiple EU countries, it’s hard to believe that a human being will disappear from the equation completely.